aquinoax3/CodeSignal_Problems/README.md

 # CodeSignal_Problems

-A repository for all my code signal solutions for javascript
+A repository for all my javascript solutions for code signal problems